algolia/autocomplete/packages/website/docs/snippetHit.md

 id: snippetHit
 ---

-Returns a virtual node with highlighted matching parts of an Algolia hit's snippet.
+Returns virtual nodes with highlighted matching parts of an Algolia hit's snippet.

 The `snippetHit` function lets you turn an Algolia hit's snippet into a virtual node with highlighted matching parts for a given attribute.